 The drone's camera shot at a much lower ISO, resulting in more resolution and better color.
 The text on the vest is easily readable, and details in the background shadows are more visible.

-Larger sensors (1”) will typically have better low light sensitivity, but any sensor will perform much better with increased light.
+Larger sensors (1”) typically have better low light sensitivity, but any sensor will perform much better with increased light.

 Resolution quality affects various applications differently.
 Fine resolution is critical in building or structure inspection for seeing small flaws, cracks, and debris.
 Lighting enhances the brightness, contrast, and proper color of the subject to aid in inspection.

-Visible vs thermal (long wave infrared)
+Visible vs thermal (long-wave infrared)